If you’re an eCommerce marketer running Google Shopping campaigns, you’re probably focused on optimizing your feeds and Google Ads.

 Considering 43% of all eCommerce traffic comes from Google searches, leveraging Google Ads to secure prime real estate on search pages is well worth the investment.

-To fully benefit from the torrent of purchase-ready Google users, you must fully integrate your Google Analytics Data with Google Shopping to truly understand your customer journey, their behavior, and the overall data narrative.
+To fully benefit from the torrent of purchase-ready Google users, you must fully integrate your Google Analytics Data with Google Shopping.
+This will help you truly understand your customer journey, their behavior, and the overall data narrative.

-This practice is useful for eCommerce platforms of all sizes, and it’s especially valuable for mid to large-size companies as they can benefit from automated processes that add dynamic data to product feeds, and enable very targeted Shopping Campaigns.
+This practice is useful for eCommerce platforms of all sizes, It’s especially valuable for mid to large-size companies as they can benefit from automated processes that add dynamic data to product feeds, and enable very targeted Shopping Campaigns.

 Your first step begins with a single question: What are your campaign goals?